Jelani Day’s mother wants FBI involved in missing son’s case

 “When I ask Bloomington Police about getting the FBI involved, what they have told me is, ‘we’re discussing it,’” Bolden said.
 “I don’t know how long of a discussion you need to have, but ‘discussing’ it is not something I am interested in doing anymore.”

-An FBI spokesperson from the FBI Springfield office confirmed to WMBD that discussions between BPD and FBI were in the works, but did not confirm any involvement from the federal agency.
+An FBI spokesperson from the FBI Springfield office confirmed that discussions between BPD and FBI were in the works, but did not confirm any involvement from the federal agency.

 However, Bolden said it’s time for extra resources to be brought in so she at least gets an outcome similar to the FBI’s involvement in the Gabby Petito case.

-“I want Jelani to be getting the same coverage, the same attention that Gabbi Petito and her family received so that I could locate him and have him home with me,” Bolden said.
+“I want Jelani to be getting the same coverage, the same attention that Gabby Petito and her family received so that I can locate him and have him home with me,” Bolden said.

 She said she understands the pain Petito’s parents are going through and doesn’t wish this on anyone.